trallen09/team_centennial_park/README.md

 ## Data Choice

 #### Team Centennial park chose data that useful to anyone looking to purchase a home in Tennessee.
 We will focusing the data to look specifically at this market but it could be used for other states.
 We will building a machine learning model to help predict the future prices of houses of varying sizes.

+### Data Cleaning & Database

+        a.
+Import data utilizing Pandas from 5 .csv files obtained from zillow.com

+        b.
+Using Jupyter Notebook, to name a few, we used the following:
+	- pd.concat
+	- df.stack
+	- df.set_index and reset_index
+	- df.rename
+	- pd.to_datetime
+	- df.to_csv
+	- df.loc

+	c.
+Import data utilizing SQLite
+                i.
+Created 2 tables: "zillow_table1" & "zillow_table2"
+        d. sqlite was used as our database (zillow.db)
+                i.
+The database contains two tables that needed to be joined ii.
+The sql query is as follows:
+		'''SELECT *
+		FROM zillow_table1
+		LEFT JOIN zillow_table2
+		ON zillow_table1.ID = zillow_table2.ID;'''
+	e.

+### Machine Learning

+        a.
+Import data utilizing sqlite3

+	b.
+Convert data to dataframe using Pandas

+        c.
+Using Jupyter Notebook, choose Machine Learning Model
+                i.
+We chose Linear Regression as our ML model because regression is used to predict continuous variables.
+Since we are trying to predict future or even past TN house prices, regression is needed.

+	d.
+A function was created to take inputs from the webpage and run the predictions on the spot

+	e.
+We have two features and one variable that can be changed by the user.
+		i.
+The two features are number of bedrooms and year ii.
+The variable that will modify the dataframe going into the model is the city in TN